The Garden of Odin

 }

 Much cleaner!
 Surprisingly, Odin allows bitwise OR over enumerations.[7]
 If the resulting value has no tag assigned, it becomes a BAD_ENUM_VALUE and may potentially wreck the program.
-But if the numbers are assigned appropraitely, it can be made to always have a valid value.
+But if the numbers are assigned appropriately, it can be made to always have a valid value.

 Thinking through this, it is clear that .Empty with any other tag should be, well, that other tag. .Liberty, being essentially an empty cell as well, with any of the other two tags should produce the other tag. .Member_Tile and .Enemy_Connection overlap when capturing groups, so Enemies should be converted to Members.
 Here is the printed OR table: